Do Go On - 397 - Aviator Charles Kingsford Smith

 That was pain.

-But now I find sometimes I can listen to old ones
+But now I find sometimes I can listen to old ones because I've forgotten the story.

-I never listen to my own.
+Yeah, oh yeah, I never listened to my own.

-You're not on at all.
+Oh, yeah, the one you're not on at all.

 Yeah, okay.